ulrischa/js_to_bookmarklet_action/README.md

 **VERY IMPORTANT: YOU NEED TO GIVE THE WORKFLOW READ AND WRITE PERMISSIONS**

+Configure your repo as hosting for github pages.
+So your target html file can be reached online

 To use this Action, add it to your workflow file:

 ```yaml